Indigenous Studies Master of Arts Program

 - Official transcript(s) from undergraduate or graduate institution(s) you have attended.
 Please send electronic transcripts to Graduate Admissions (firstname.lastname@example.org).

-- Writing sample of at least 10 pages; may upload on page 8 of the application.
+- Writing sample of at least 10 pages.

-- 2-page personal statement explaining how a Master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree; may upload on page 9 of the application.
+- 2-page personal statement explaining how a master's degree in Indigenous Studies will benefit you and why you will successfully complete the degree.

-- Three letters of recommendation; on page 5 of the application, you will be asked to provide the name and email addresses of your three references.
+- Three letters of recommendation; you will be asked to provide the name and email addresses of your three references.
 Once you submit the application, the recommender will receive an email with instructions on how to complete the form.

 - Resume or curriculum vitae listing history of employment, relevant professional experience, scholarships, fellowships and awards, etc.